 The NORAD agreement transcends defence cooperation between two nations.
 It is the cornerstone of multiple and diverse military and political arrangements between Canada and the US, and is arguably the most visible manifestation of broad-based cooperation which exists between the countries.
-The NORAD agreement has undergone nine renewals over a period that has been character-ized by radical change in the strategic envi-ronment.
-Notwithstanding these changes, the manned bomber, ICBMs, cruise missiles and non-traditional military threats such as narcot-ics smuggling have been effectively addressed by concomitant changes to the NORAD mis-sion.
+The NORAD agreement has undergone nine renewals over a period that has been characterized by radical change in the strategic environment.
+Notwithstanding, the manned bomber, ICBMs, cruise missiles and non-traditional military threats such narcotics smuggling, have been effectively addressed by concomitant changes to the NORAD mission.

-As the White Paper predicted, the glo-bal strategic condition of the new millennium has proven to be less stable than the US/So-viet bipolar structure of the Cold War.
-The proliferation and transfer of ballistic missile technology and WMD, and the development of inexpensive delivery systems among potential antagonists, have affected how the West perceives its security.
+As the White Paper predicted, the global strategic condition of the new millennium has proven to be less stable than the US/Soviet bi-polar structure of the Cold War.
+The proliferation and transfer of ballistic missile technology, WMD and the development of inexpensive delivery systems among potential antagonists has impacted on how the West perceives its security.
 This condition is exacerbated by the political and economic instability of Russia whose degradation of conventional forces has been accompanied by greater reliance on its nuclear arsenals.
-Nevertheless, in the case of Russia or China, it is acknowledged that direct confrontation is unlikely; however, circumstances may change.
-The recent expulsion of Russian and US diplomats from their posts due to allega-tions of espionage signifies the unpredictable and anarchic nature of the relationship.
-The rationale for Canada's expanded contribution to NORAD in this context is clear.